-Awards: Life Science Fellowship, Office of Graduate Studies Professional Presentation Travel Award, and the Douglas D. Randall Young Scientists Development Travel Award, 1st Place for oral presentation at the Missouri Branch of the American Society for Microbiology.
+Awards: Life Science Fellowship, Graduate School Professional Presentation Travel Award, and the Douglas D. Randall Young Scientists Development Travel Award, 1st Place for oral presentation at the Missouri Branch of the American Society for Microbiology.

 Future Plans: Michelle is interested in a career in science policy and science communication.
 I hope to apply my knowledge as a scientist to help impact policy decisions, and to help scientists communicate the importance of their work to policymakers and the public.

 “My best moment as a graduate student has been mentoring and training undergraduates that have gone on to find great jobs or who have gone on to graduate school.
 Seeing someone that I helped train be successful in what they wanted to do is a great experience.”